rikby/http-via-ssh/README.md

 # server-http-via-ssh
-Get HTTP access to your local machine through your server SSH
+Get HTTP access to your local machine through your server SSH.

+> Serveo is an SSH server just for remote port forwarding.
+When a user connects to a Serveo server, he get a public URL that anybody can use to connect to their localhost server.

 ## Important
 It's a copy of a binary file from serveo.net.